SL79/TempHolding/README.md

 ## TL; DR

- - Branches are tied to a specific issue
+ - All development work is to be raised as an issue first
- - Commits should be logical, atomic units of change that only encompass one task or one fix whose purpose can be clearly described in the commit message.
+ - Branches are tied to a specific issue (general maintenance tasks excluded)
- - All development work is to be
+ - Commits should be logical, atomic units of change that only encompass one task or fix whose purpose can be clearly described in the commit message.

 ## Issues Log
 Issues are used to track ideas, tasks, planned updates or bugs for project work.